-The quantifiable GHG benefits associated with this element are similar to those of Element B: use of biomass removed during fuel treatments as an energy source; and lower potential for catastrophic wildfires ("stand-replacement fires") and structure fires.
-As with Element B, the latter benefit is potentially much larger than the biomass energy benefit; however, information is not available to conduct a defensible quantification of the benefit in terms of avoided $CO_2$ emissions and avoided loss of carbon sequestration potential.
-Therefore, a similar approach was taken to develop an estimate of the amount of biomass that would be available as a result of fuel treatments that would result from implementation of these plans.
+The quantifiable GHG benefits associated with this element are similar to those of Element B: use of biomass removed during fuel treatments as an energy source, and lower potential for catastrophic wildfires ("stand-replacement fires") and structure fires.
+As with Element B, the latter benefit is potentially much larger than the biomass energy benefit; however, information is not available to conduct a defensible quantification of the benefit in terms of avoided CO2 emissions and avoided loss of carbon sequestration potential.
+Therefore, a similar approach was taken to develop an estimate of the amount of biomass that would be available as a result of fuel treatments from implementation of these plans.
 The primary assumption was that the fuel treatments would be mechanical treatments, not prescribed fire.

-Table 1-5 provides a summary of biomass removed annually and available for energy use based on implementation of the policy goals.
-The number of acres to be treated annually was based on the levels of treatment conducted for the Fairbanks area from the report cited above and discussions with AK DOF.
+Table H-7 provides a summary of biomass removed annually and available for energy use based on implementation of the policy goals.
+The number of acres to be treated annually was based on the levels of treatment conducted for the Fairbanks area from the report cited above and discussions with DOF.
 In the Fairbanks area, wildfire risk reduction calls for about 1,500 acres/yr to be treated.
-To estimate the treatment area needed for the average size community addressed by this policy, CCS assumed that the average community was one-third the size of
+To estimate the treatment area needed for the average size community addressed by this policy, the Center for Climate Strategies (CCS) assumed that the average community was one-third of the size of Fairbanks.
+This would mean that 500 acres should be treated annually in each of the plan areas.
+It was further assumed that treatments would be needed for 15 years before all of the areas requiring fuel reduction were treated.

-&lt;sup>20 D. Hanson, AK Division of Forestry, personal communication, S. Roe, CCS, January 2009.
+&lt;sup>20 D. Hanson, AK DOF, personal communication with S. Roe, CCS, January 2009.